12 Explosive Restaurant Tax Deductions for Owners

 A double whammy.

-When you make a charitable donation by providing food or a service, or even donating money or gift cards directly, you can create all the good vibes, bank some karma, and then take a tax credit.
+When you make a charitable donation by providing food or a service or even donating money or gift cards directly, you can create all kinds of good vibes, bank some karma, and then take a tax credit.

-Before you go and start giving away the farm, you have to talk with your CPA or bookkeeper on how you're structured (S-Corp, LLC, etc.) to understand what your donation limits are as well as which organizations you can actually donate to.
+Before you start giving away the farm, you have to talk with your CPA or bookkeeper about your structure (S-Corp, LLC, etc.) to understand your donation limits and which organizations you can actually donate to.

 So, before your restaurant starts saving the world, check with your financial team to make sure you're set up to start getting a little back when you do.